CptDunk/unob_gws/README.md

 ### 27/05/2024 <br />
   - Partial web scraping implemented
   - small tweaks to the code
+### 04/06/2024 <br />
+  - Finish scraping of all faculties and integrate newly found website aswell
+### 06/06/2024 <br />
+  - Created ExternalIDs for difference sources
+  - Které dvojice jmen skupin s ID jsou správné (kde najdeme external IDs) - we will use externalIds from uois and if there is any missing we create our own - #Resolved#<br />
+### 07/06/2024 <br />
+  - merged all data sources(3)

 # TODO

-- Finish scraping of all faculties and integrate newly found website aswell

-- externalIDs(create our own -> add UUIDs where needed, compare sources, etc)<br />
+- can some dummy uuids be used in current data?
+- Mastergroup_id of study groups(FAC or (FVL,VLF,FVT))?
+- all source scraping automated?
+- creation of outer_id for groups without it
+- !!!Define missing grouptypes (from 3rd source)!!!
 - GroupTypes - Které jsou nadřazené a jaké to jsou<br />

-- Které dvojice jmen skupin s ID jsou správné (kde najdeme external IDs) - we will use externalIds from uois and if there is any missing we create our own<br />

 - Finalizace datové struktury<br />